Metro area air quality · 2025

 The verdict

-The North Port-Sarasota-Bradenton, FL metro runs good on the EPA scale, among the more polluted US metros, a median AQI of 48 with 59.0% of 273 monitored days in the Good band.
+The North Port-Sarasota-Bradenton, FL metro runs good on the EPA scale, more polluted than the median US metro, a median AQI of 47 with 63.0% of 365 monitored days in the Good band.

 median AQI · Good